The Composer’s Harp Pedal Tracker

 - Google Chrome: fine.

-- Firefox: everything works, but there’s a minor audio issue: each note played (including for the scale) is preceded by an annoying click.
+- Firefox: everything works, but there’s a minor audio issue: each note played (including for the scale) is preceded by a slight click — this is less annoying than it was in a previous version.

 - Google Chrome: fine.